katpvu/cat-tastrophe/README.md

 ### Approaches
 #### Mice Generation
 One of the goals of the game was to produce moving mice across the game console at various times and speeds.
 Originally, all the mice were being drawn on the same canvas as the cat, however, the transparent background became visible if two mice were overlapped after successful collision detection.
 As a solution, separate canvases were made to accomodate for each speed.
 Currently there are only four canvases for four speeds, but more can be added if desired.
 The contexts of the mice canvases were queried and stored in an array for indexing, allowing each canvas to be responsible for rendering Mouse objects with one specific speed.
-The size of the speed array and miceCtxes array are directly proportional, therefore the index in the code snippet below links the relationship between a canvas and a speed.
+The size of the speeds array and miceCtxes array are directly proportional, therefore the index variable in the code snippet below links the relationship between a canvas and a speed.

 ```JavaScript
 createMiceCanvas() {